 Over time, an artery may become so narrow that it can’t deliver enough blood and oxygen to your heart, especially when you’re exerting yourself.
 Angina is a feeling of heaviness, tightness or pain in the middle of your chest that may extend to, or just affect, your arms (especially the left), neck, jaw, face, back or abdomen.

 It’s most often experienced during physical activity – if you run for a bus, for example, or climb stairs.
 It may occur in cold weather, after a heavy meal, or when you’re feeling stressed.
 It can subside once you stop what you’re doing and rest, or take medication.

-Cardiovascular disease is often known as a silent killer.
-This is because many people have very few symptoms.
-Often the first indication someone gets that they have cardiovascular disease is experiencing a heart attack or stroke
+Cardiovascular disease is often called a silent killer because many people have very few symptoms.
+Often the first indication of cardiovascular disease is experiencing a heart attack or stroke.